Chatbot UX

 Optimize Response Times

 Chatbots are supposed to answer immediately.
 Slower response time might irritate the users and they might ditch the conversation.
-Aim for responses times under 2 seconds for the majority of interactions.
+Aim for response times under 2 seconds for the majority of interactions.

 Strategies for faster responses: